edgarinvillegas/private-ai/README.md

 # private-ai

-Notebooks for Udacity's Secure and Private AI course.
+Notebooks for Secure and Private AI.

 ## Dependencies